 The Company's business could be adversely affected by the actual or alleged contamination or deterioration of certain of its flagship products, or of similar products produced by third parties.
 A risk of contamination or deterioration of its food products exists at each stage of the production cycle, including the purchase and delivery of food raw materials, the processing and packaging of food products, the stocking and delivery of the finished products to its customers, and the storage and display of finished products at the points of final sale.
 The Company conducts extensive research and development for new products, line extensions for existing products and for improved production, quality control and packaging as well as customizing products to meet the local needs and tastes in the international markets for its food business.
-For its agro-industrial business, its researchers are continually exploring advancements in breeding and farming technology.
-The Company regularly conducts are safe for human consumption, and that the Company conforms to standards and quality measures prescribed by regulatory bodies such as BFAD, SRA, Bureau of Animal Industry, and Department of Agriculture.
+For its agroindustrial business, its researchers are continually exploring advancements in breeding and farming technology.
+The Company regularly conducts market research and farm-test for all of its products.
+Moreover, the Company ensures that the products are safe for human consumption, and that the Company conforms to standards and quality measures prescribed by regulatory bodies such as BFAD, SRA, Bureau of Animal Industry, and Department of Agriculture.